When Another Driver Crashes Your Car

-Another scenario and which your insurance follows the car as if someone steals your vehicle and then gets into an accident with it.
+Another scenario in which your insurance follows the car is if someone steals your vehicle and then gets into an accident with it.
 Regardless of who’s fault the accident is, your comprehensive coverage, which covers theft, will generally pay for damages to your vehicle.

 PIP coverage is a form of medical insurance that pays out if someone is hurt it a no-fault accident.
 Regardless of fault, this coverage will pay for the medical expenses of the named driver and their immediate family.
 For example, if your teenage son gets into an accident, regardless of fault, PIP coverage will pay for any medical expenses if he is injured in that accident.
 But if it’s just a friend, non-related passengers in your vehicle, or anyone in the other vehicle involved, pip coverage will not honor the claim.

-If you or someone you know is constantly borrowing other people’s vehicles in order to get around, then non owner car insurance maybe an affordable way to protect yourself from liability in the event that you get into an accident while driving someone else’s car.
-But since it’s only covers liability, The car insurance policy of the vehicle’s owner will pay for damages when it comes to comprehensive and collision coverage claims.
+If you or someone you know is constantly borrowing other people’s vehicles in order to get around, then non-owner car insurance may be an affordable way to protect yourself from liability in the event that you get into an accident while driving someone else’s car.
+But since it only covers liability, The car insurance policy of the vehicle’s owner will pay for damages when it comes to comprehensive and collision coverage claims.